Panga123/bloc-apprentice-workbook/assessment-reviews/module-1/module-1-review.md

 ### Questions

-1. What is HTML and what is it used for?
+1. What is HTML and what is it used for? hypertext markup language that are placed inside a file to edit words/text on a website.
 2. What is the difference between an ID and a class?
+NEED TO STUDY
 3. What does it mean to write "semantic" HTML?
+To write code that modifies or defines the meaning of content on a webpage (not just the look of a page)

 ### Exercises